-Experienced Injury Lawyer Serving Truck Accident Victims throughout Howard County and all of Maryland
+Experienced Truck Accident Lawyer Serving Victims throughout Ellicott City, Howard County and all of Maryland

 Liability in a Truck Accident Case

 Drivers of large commercial trucks and the companies that employ them are held to high standards because of the devastating impact that can result from a truck accident.
 Commercial vehicle drivers can be arrested for drunk driving if found with a blood alcohol content level of 0.04%, whereas drivers of cars and other types of vehicles are considered impaired at 0.08%.
 Occupants of other vehicles and motorcyclists involved in a truck accident are most susceptible to injury.
-If you have been harmed due to the negligence of a truck driver or another individual responsible for the accident, I encourage you to speak with my firm today.
+If you have been harmed due to the negligence of a truck driver or another individual responsible for the accident, as an Ellicott City Truck Accidents attorney I encourage you to speak with my law firm today.

 What Steps Are Involved in Being Compensated for a Truck Accident?

-What to Do the Day of the Accident.
+What to Do the Day of the Truck Accident.

 Your first action after involvement in a truck accident should be to stop your vehicle and remain at the scene.
 The law requires that drivers exchange driver’s license, registration and insurance information before leaving the scene of an accident.
 In Maryland if a police officer is dispatched to the scene, he will assist in the exchange of this information.
 You can be criminally charged with a hit and run if you leave the accident location.
 If possible take pictures of the accident scene and the damage to the vehicles involved.
 These can prove very useful later as many cases do not get to court for years.

 Seek Medical Treatment